 Chesapeake Hardwood Products, Inc., manufactured all varieties of hardwood plywood and was the largest employer in the three valley towns of Hancock, Granville and Rochester until 2003, when the plant was closed.
 At its peak, the company employed about 170 people, though when it was closed approximately 50 jobs were lost.
 After Chesapeake closed, the plant resumed operations as Vermont Plywood through Community Development funds that were loaned by the Town, as well as two other loans.
 The plant was closed again for several reasons in 2007, and was sold in 2008 for reuse in processing of locally-produced marble.
-Currently, the owner of the old Chesapeake building is using it for storage and leases it out for firewood storage at one end of the building.
-Vermont Verde Antique rents a space at the other end of the old Chesapeake building.
+Currently, the owner of the old Chesapeake building is using it for diesel mechanic repair and storage.
+Vermont Verde Antique uses a space at the other end of the old Chesapeake building.